julie-jiang/sudoku/README.md

 ## Data Structures

 1. [AVL Tree](AVLTree/)

+	A self-balancing binary search tree designed to hold the domains, or possible values, of each coordinate object `Coord`.

+2. [Hash Table[(HashTable/)]

+	A hash table designed to map coordinate objects `Coord` to their assigned values.

+3. Priority Queue

+	A PQ that holds coordinate objects `Coord`, prioritized by the number of values in their domains.

 ## Testing
 To test my soduku solver, I will write a `SodukuGenerator.cpp` which will be able to generate soduku puzzles of arbitrary size.